-The proposed addition of 12 Moore Street, Dublin 1, to the City Council's RPS has been undertaken in accordance with Sections 51, 54 and 55 of the Planning and Development Act, 2000 (as amended), and the Architectural Heritage Protection Guidelines, 2011.
+The proposed addition of 13 Moore Street, Dublin 1, to the City Council's RPS has been undertaken in accordance with Sections 51, 54 and 55 of the Planning and Development Act, 2000 (as amended), and the Architectural Heritage Protection Guidelines, 2011.

 - d): The assessment of planning applications is a separate process under the Planning and Development Act, 2000 (as amended).
 It is noted that the subject planning applications are now a matter for decision by An Bord Pleanála. - e): Noted.
 The request for the listing of the entire terrace (10 to 25 Moore Street) relates to Emergency Motion No. 1 of 14th June 2021.
-It is noted that the initiation of the process for adding a structure to the RPS is not the exercise or performance of a reserved function under the Local Government Act, 2001. - f): Noted. - g): The proposed addition of a structure to the City Council's RPS is subject to the requirements of Sections 51, 54 and 55 of the Planning and Development Act, 2000 (as amended), except during the Development Plan review, with guidance provided by the Architectural Heritage Protection Guidelines (2011), in accordance with Section 52 of the Act.
+It is noted that the initiation of the process for adding a structure to the RPS is not the exercise or performance of a reserved function under the Local Government Act, 2001.

+- f): Noted. - g): Apart from during the review of the Development Plan, the proposed addition of a structure to the City Council's RPS is subject to the requirements of Sections 51, 54 and 55 of the Planning and Development Act, 2000 (as amended), with guidance provided by the Architectural Heritage Protection Guidelines (2011), in accordance with Section 52 of the Act.

-The request for the listing of the entire terrace (10 to 25 Moore Street) relates to Emergency Motion No. 1 of 14th June 2021.
+The request for the listing of the entire terrace (10 to 25 Moore Street) refers to Emergency Motion No. 1 of 14th June 2021.
 It is noted that the initiation of the process for adding a structure to the RPS is not the exercise or performance of a reserved function under the Local Government Act, 2001, nor does it fall under Section 140(2) of that Act.

-- h): The proposed addition in this instance is 12 Moore Street, Dublin 1.
+- h): The proposed addition in this instance is 13 Moore Street, Dublin 1.
 Submissions relating to other buildings are not relevant.
 The reference to Nos.
-14-17 Moore Street as the declared National Monument is noted. - i): The previous building at 12 Moore Street formed part of the evacuation route in 1916, being one of the structures through which the Volunteers 'burrowed' on the night of April 28th as they moved through the terrace on Moore Street.
-However, 12 Moore Street was demolished and rebuilt in the late 1970s, with much of the previous fabric lost.
-Notwithstanding that demolition, the party wall between 12 and 13 Moore Street was retained and includes evidence of creep holes from 1916. - j): The assessment of planning applications is a separate process under the Planning and Development Act, 2000 (as amended).
+14-17 Moore Street as the declared National Monument is noted. - i): The previous building at 13 Moore Street formed part of the evacuation route in 1916, being one of the structures through which the Volunteers 'burrowed' on the night of April 28th as they moved through the terrace on Moore Street.
+However, 13 Moore Street was demolished in the 1960s and rebuilt in the late 1970s, with much of the previous fabric lost.
+Notwithstanding that demolition, a party wall was retained in-between 12 and 13 Moore Street.
+This surviving historic wall includes evidence of creep holes from 1916.
+There is also evidence of creep holes in the party wall between 13 and 14 Moore Street (the latter forming part of the National Monument and also a Protected Structure). - j): The assessment of planning applications is a separate process under the Planning and Development Act, 2000 (as amended).
 It is noted that the subject planning applications are now a matter for decision by An Bord Pleanála. - k): This is not a matter for consideration under the RPS addition process.